Take the first step in moving forward with your life - let us work to help you - contact us

 You're walking down the street, alone at night, you hear something behind you which is somewhat unusual as you live in a very quiet area.You begin to feel a little frightened, your thinking races with thoughts about what that noise is, do you run, or stand and fight.

-In this case, you’r nervousness and anxiety might just be the one thing that saves your life.
+In this case, your anxiety might just be the one thing that saves your life.
 The footsteps you can hear behind behind you may simply be a family member who is out for a late evening run and poses no threat to you whatsoever.
 This is your body’s natural fight or flight response to the sound of footsteps that could save your life if the runner did actually present you with any kind of danger.

 Less extreme examples might simply be small life events such as an important meeting or a final exam, getting married or a small operation at the hospital.
 As your anxiety builds around the these issues it could cause you to work even harder or maybe take up yoga or look for advice or some form of therapeutic help.